ExilityENU/Ants/README.md

 This is my Ant simulation, with the use of Mulit-Agent System concepts.

-Dowmload and run the main.py file in pycharm, then enjoy.
+Download and run the main.py file in pycharm, then enjoy.

 Red: Soldier ants
 Pink: Worker ants